The name of this organization shall be, Kentucky Motorcycle Association/ K.B.A. The organization shall have a seal that shall be as follows in form:

 Be one of the officers who may sign checks or drafts of his district/chapter.

 Have such powers as may be reasonably construed as belonging to the chief executive of his district/chapter.

-Be allowed to expend a sum not to exceed $500.00 (FIVE HUNDRED DOLLARS) without prior approval, provided such expense is disclosed at the next regular meeting.
+Be allowed to expend a sum not to exceed $500.00 (FIVE HUNDRED DOLLARS)per month without prior approval, provided such expense is disclosed at the next regular meeting.